Zinabuf/GCIM-GWEIS-Z/README.md

 <div align="justify">The dataset must be divided into two independent, non-overlapping subsets: a polygenic risk score (PRS) training sample and an analysis sample.
 This split must be applied consistently across all inputs, including genotype data, phenotypes (outcomes), environmental exposures, and covariates.</div>

-The PRS training sample was used to obtain SNP effect size estimates from GWAS summary statistics for PRS construction.
-In contrast, the independent analysis sample was used to perform GWEIS and evaluate genotype-by-environment (GXE) interactions, including inference on causal direction and assessment of test-statistic inflation.
+<div align="justify">The PRS training sample was used to obtain SNP effect size estimates from GWAS summary statistics for PRS construction.
+In contrast, the independent analysis sample was used to perform GWEIS and evaluate genotype-by-environment (GXE) interactions, including inference on causal direction and assessment of test-statistic inflation.</div>

-Example datasets are provided in the `data/` directory.
+<div align="justify">Example datasets are provided in the `data/` directory.
 All datasets, including genotype data, phenotypes (outcome and exposure), and covariates, are simulated.
-These examples illustrate the causal directional analysis of G×E interaction effects:
+These examples illustrate the causal directional analysis of G×E interaction effects:</div>

  **Trait 1 as the outcome and Trait 2 as the exposure**, and

  **Trait 2 as the outcome and Trait 1 as the exposure**.

-They are intended to demonstrate how to correctly specify the input structure for each causal direction.
-In each case, the exposure variable should be defined within a dedicated data frame, along with any covariates included for adjustment in the model.
+<div align="justify">They are intended to demonstrate how to correctly specify the input structure for each causal direction.
+In each case, the exposure variable should be defined within a dedicated data frame, along with any covariates included for adjustment in the model.</div>

 ## 3.1.
 Genotype data
-Genotype data must be provided in PLINK binary format, consisting of three files: `.bed`, `.bim`, and `.fam`.
+<div align="justify">Genotype data must be provided in PLINK binary format, consisting of three files: `.bed`, `.bim`, and `.fam`.</div>

-Separate genotype datasets are required for the PRS training and analysis samples.
-These datasets must contain non-overlapping individuals and be consistently aligned with the corresponding phenotype and covariate files.
+<div align="justify">Separate genotype datasets are required for the PRS training and analysis samples.
+These datasets must contain non-overlapping individuals and be consistently aligned with the corresponding phenotype and covariate files.</div>

 Example files are provided in the data/ directory: